 In order to make a CICA claim, you will need to have at least reported the incident to the police so that you can be given a reference number for your case.
 Depending on when the abuse took place and who you are accusing, the police response may vary.
 If an investigation is carried out, it is important that you give your full possible co-operation.
 If you are deemed to have hindered the investigation or have withheld or provided inaccurate testimony, then your chances of receiving compensation from the CICA will be diminished.

 When a claimant makes a CICA claim, they will need to be examined by a medical expert to record and confirm the injuries, both physical and psychological, that they have suffered.
 In many cases, any physical injuries sustained in the incident (such as bruises) will have healed by the time you begin the claims process, especially if the abuse happened years ago.
-However, if you are seeking damages for things such as PTSD or other long-term psychological health issues, you would be required to be assessed by a mental health specialist to confirm the issue.
+However, if you are seeking damages for things such as PTSD or other long-term psychological injuries, you would be required to be assessed by a mental health specialist to confirm the issue.

 Many victims who have suffered sexual abuse as children suffer from psychological trauma.
 This trauma can lead to problems lasting all the way up to and during adulthood.
 The trauma of the experience can cause people to suffer from flashbacks, nightmares, anxiety, difficulty controlling their anger and other symptoms associated with Post Traumatic Stress Disorder.
 The psychological trauma and its effects will be factored into the compensation you receive.